Galterius/Where-to-eat/README.md

 # Where-to-eat
-An android application what contains the opentable restauratns Also I was forced to do is lol
+An android application what contains the opentable restauratns.
+Also I was forced to do is lol